About

 A channery is a place where came is drawn.
 This one has been drawing since 2011.

-I came up in a stained-glass studio, apprenticed for six years in the cutting room and then two more at the lead bench, before realizing the came we were fighting with — soft where we needed stiffness, stiff where we needed draw — was a fixable problem if someone was willing to mill it themselves.
+I came up in a stained-glass studio, apprenticed six years in the cutting room and then two more at the lead bench, before realizing the came we were fighting with — soft where we needed stiffness, stiff where we needed draw — was a fixable problem if someone was willing to mill it themselves.

 I work alone, and I mean to keep it that way.
 The scale of the work matches the scale of the craft it supports — small studios, careful conservators, restorations that take years and deserve stock drawn with the same patience.